grafana/k6-docs/README.md

 ## Deployment

 ### To staging
-All pull requests merged to `master` will result in an automatic deployment to the staging environment.
+All pull requests merged to `main` will result in an automatic deployment to the staging environment.

 ### To production